Where should you go in Scotland? What are the most beautiful parts?

-I think the most interesting and breathtaking regions to visit in Scotland are:
+I think the most interesting and breathtaking regions (the most beautiful parts of Scotland) are:

 - Isle of Skye